seajee/mp.h/README.md

 created.
 For evaluating this parse tree, an interpreter and a basic virtual machine have been implemented in this library.

-In the simplified API of the library the compilation approach for the virtual machine is used by default since it is preferred for the computational speed advantage.

 Examples can be found in the examples folder.
 A simple REPL and an example of the usage of the simplified API can be found in the root directory of the repository.